breezyfasano/breezyfasano-site/_posts/2018-10-10-skippys-gyros.md

 tags: design CSS content-stratgy
 ---

 It's always nice to go back in time and look back at your past work, when you were just starting out.
 By nice, I mean extremely cringe-worthy.
 I know there are so many things I can improve on, and if I did it again, I would do it right.
-Although I am overall pleased with the site's design, the knowledge I have learned since then can help me provide a better user experience.

 ## The Goal

 In 2015, I offered to build a site for a local restaurant for some much needed practice.
 That restaurant is [Skippy's Gyros](http://www.skippysgyros.com/), and they describe themselves as "food for suburban hunger".
 My goal was to build a site that made it quick and easy to find essential information about the business, showcase the menu, and represent their philosophy while being aesthetically pleasing.

 I no longer have access to this code.
 It was before I knew of the wonders of Git, or cloud storage apparently.
 However, I will walk you through the top mistakes and issues I had while building this project, and explain what I would do now as to best optimize this design and site architecture.

 ## Room for Improvement